Ryder17z/GIMP-Crocotile-Color-Palette-Generator/README.md

 ## New in Beta 1
 <pre>
-Revised logic: Main function now takes 3 numbers, which defines how many steps should be within a gradient.
+Revised logic: Main function now has parameters which defines how many steps should be within a gradient.
 Added a min and max reference which the gradient will be constrained to.
 </pre>